 Field sales positions require frequent travel throughout a designated territory, which could be a city, state, or larger regional area.
 These representatives call on veterinarians in person at their place of business to sell products or provide training related to such products.

 All sales representatives work under the supervision of a sales manager who ensures that representatives meet their assigned quotas for each month.

-Veterinary pharmaceutical sales representatives can move up the ladder to become sales managers or sales directors.
-They can also transfer their skill set to other sales careers including those within the animal health industry, such as veterinary device sales rep, as well as positions outside of the animal health industry.
+Veterinary pharmaceutical sales representatives develop a valuable, niche expertise regarding pharmaceuticals for animals, and this can help them move up the ladder to become sales managers or sales directors.
+They can also transfer their skill set to other sales careers including those in the animal health industry, such as veterinary device sales rep, as well as positions outside of the animal health industry.

 The salary for sales representatives may include a combination of incentives including the standard base salary, commission on sales revenues, use of a company car, performance-based bonus pay, and a benefits package that often includes health insurance and vacation time.

 Total compensation varies widely based on sales volume, years of experience, and assigned territory.
 Logically, big cities such as New York, Chicago, and Los Angeles pay more because of the high cost of living.
 According to sites such as Payscale.com, pharmaceutical sales representatives can expect to earn a salary ranging from $59,122 to $119,826 a year.
 New sales reps tend to earn salaries in the $30,000 to $40,000 range.

 The following range is for sales representatives in scientific industries, which includes veterinary pharmaceutical sales, and tends to pay slightly more than the same position in other manufacturing and wholesale sales jobs:

 - Median Annual Salary: $79,680 ($38.31/hour)

 - Top 10% Annual Salary: More than $156,630 ($75.3/hour)